-How would a small nonprofit organization create more transparency to attract big donors?
-If small fundraisers believe they are likely to get turned down because this has happened historically, they need to look at why.
-And understand that they are the very reason big donors have their heart in fundraising.
+How would a small nonprofit organization create more transparency to attract big donors and giving?
+If small fundraisers believe they are likely to get turned down because this has happened historically, they need to look at why and understand that they are the very reason big donors have their heart in fundraising.
 The ability to effect change on a small nonprofit organization that one major donor could bring is great.

 Small nonprofit organizations who don’t usually ask big donors are often the same ones who inspire them the most.
 Philanthropists more than anything are motivated by one key factor – they want to make a difference.
 They are looking for satisfaction.
 Yet the reason small nonprofit fundraising campaigns don’t involve big philanthropists is because they are often turned down for lack of transparency.